 - Pee pads: $22.50 for 100 pieces, approx. $12 per month

-- Fun stuff, such as toys, bones, clothes and accessories: approx. $20 per month
+- Fun stuff, such as toys, clothes, and accessories: approx. $30 per month

-- Consultation / Check-up: $38 – $68 per session depending on the vet’s seniority at Animal Recovery Centre
+- Consultation: $50 onwards per session depending on the vet’s seniority

 I’m considered a small dog in most situations, so that helps reduce costs.
 Can you imagine how much more it would cost to raise a bigger dog?
 Owning a dog is not cheap, especially if it gets sick.
 You have to be ready for that from the first day you bring your pup home.

-- Purchase pet insurance: If you think that your dog may be prone to long-term or costly illnesses, you should consider buying health insurance for it.
+- Purchase pet insurance: If you are not ready for unexpected big medical bills, you should consider buying health insurance for your dog

 If you have any tips to help mama out, please share so she can use the money she saves to buy more toys for me instead!